pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/items.md

 * In detail view, see the details of an existing item by clicking on the eye icon.
 * In detail view, edit an existing question by clicking on the pencil.
 * To delete items, check off the tick box beside a question (list view) or beside the pencil icon (detail view) and click 'Delete Items'.
 * From an Edit Item page you can click on a link to view the forms that use an item or the grouped item an item is included in.
+* When viewing items in list view, the third column shows the number of answer options the item has.
+Clicking on it takes you to the item, and by clicking again you can see all the forms that use this item.

 #How to search for existing items
 * From the Items tab type into the search box to begin to find questions.